 - The counts of or percentage of individuals supporting each candidate

 aMost reputable polls include the number of individuals sampled.
-As I write this (Dec 2011), all polls have included this number.
-But some poll will not publish that number before we are through.
-When a 95% margin of error (MOE) is provided, I can estimate the number of sampled individuals as (0.98/MOE)2.
+Occasionally a poll does not include that number.
+When a 95% margin of error (MOE) is provided, an estimate of the number of sampled individuals can be found as (0.98/MOE)2.
 This is based on the standard error of a binomial distribution and, as is commonly done by pollsters, assuming the true proportion for each candidate is 0.5.
-This is not ideal…we prefer the numbers or percents.
+This is not ideal…numbers are preferred.

-Some polls include results for multiple categories.
-For example, “all adults” and a subset of “registered voters”.
-We take the “registered voters” sample.
+Some polls include results for multiple respondent categories.
+For example, “all adults,” a subset of “registered voters,” and a subset of “likely voters.”
+We always take take the sample most likely to represent voters.
+So between “all adults” and “registered voters,” we take the latter.
 When results are given for both “registered voters” or “likely voters” we take the “likely voter” results.

-No. A push polls is not a real poll.
-Rather, it is a marketing tool.
+No. A push polls is a marketing tool, not a poll.
 In any case, results of push polls are rarely, if ever, published.

 In that case, we use the single most recent poll taken, even if it was taken some months ago.

 This seems like the best strategy given an absence of polls.
 The states with no polling are those that the media and polling firms believe are highly predictable—therefore there is no reason to pay good money to conduct a poll.
 They’re probably right.
-For example, D.C is, almost certainly, not going to go for the Republican candidate in 2012, so nobody is going to pay for polling D.C. until we get much closer to the election.
+For example, Hawaii is, almost certainly, not going to go for the Republican candidate in a presidential election, so polling in Hawaii is unlikely—at least until we get much closer to the election.

 From the map, click on a state to jump to the results table.
 From there, click on the number in the “# polls” column, and you will be taken to a list of polls.

-For each simulation, an election is “held” in each state (plus D.C. plus districts for Nebraska and Maine) using “current” polls.
+For each simulation, an election is “held” in each state (plus D.C. plus districts for Nebraska and Maine in presidential elections) using “current” polls.
 For the presidential analyses, state results are then combined as would happen in the electoral college—winner takes all in 48 states plus D.C., and by the special rules for Nebraska and Maine.

 - The number of people who voted for each candidate are found.
 Some polling companies (like SurveyUSA) make the actual numbers available.
 Otherwise the numbers are computed: 500*0.48 gives 240 votes for Obama and 500*0.42 gives 210 McCain supporters in the poll.
 There were 240 + 210 = 450 decided voters.